Taxis parade once-empty streets of North Korean capital

 Air Koryo was the third, and a fourth taxi company connected to the new Masik Ski Resort has also appeared in recent months.

-Foreigners taking taxis are encouraged to pay in U.S.dollars.
-Drivers charge a $2 base price, and 50 cents per kilometer (half-mile) after that.
+Foreigners taking taxis are encouraged to pay in U.S. dollars.
+Drivers charge a $2 base price, and 50 cents per kilometre (half-mile) after that.

 Customers can also use a local Narae Card cash card to pay their fare, although the machine using chip-and-pin technology in one taxi was not working, according to the driver, and cash seemed preferred elsewhere as well.